 PeerJ is an Open Access, peer-reviewed, scholarly journal.
-It considers and publishes Research Articles in the Biological and Medical Sciences.
+It considers and publishes Research Articles in the Biological, Medical and Environmental Sciences.
 It aims for rapid decision making and will publish articles as soon as they are ready.

-PeerJ operates a 'Lifetime publishing plan' model.
-Unlike many Open Access publications which charge authors per publication, PeerJ provides low-cost publishing plans to individuals, which gives them lifetime rights to publish with us (for free).
-All authors on a paper must have a 'paid publishing plan' and there are 3 publishing plans, each conferring different rights.
-The three plans are: Basic (which allows for publishing once per year, for life); Enhanced (which allows for publishing twice per year, for life); and Investigator (which allows for publishing an unlimited number of articles per year, for life).
-Each plan also includes other benefits as laid out on the publishing plan page.
+Both PeerJ and PeerJ Computer Science operate a 'membership' model in addition to the traditional article processing charge (APC).
+The low-cost memberships give researchers rights to publish with us (for free).
+Unless paying via the APC route, all authors on a paper must have a 'paid membership' and there are 3 membership levels, each conferring different rights.
+The three memberships are: Basic (which allows for publishing once per year); Enhanced (which allows for publishing twice per year); and Premium (which allows for publishing up to five articles per year).
+Each membership also includes other benefits as laid out on the pricing page.

-Authors can pay for a publishing plan at any point in time, however by the time of publication all Authors must possess a paid plan.
-Authors who choose to pay at submission get the cheapest rates, however authors can choose to submit for 'free' and pay only once accepted - in that instance their publishing plan rates are slightly higher.
+Authors submit for free and can pay for a membership or Article Processing Charge (APC) at any point in time.
+However, by the time of publication all Authors must possess a paid membership or have paid an APC.
 'No questions asked' waivers are available for authors from certain countries.
-Editorial decisions are made by independent Academic Editors based on the merits of each submission - in no way does the publishing plan status affect editorial decisions.
+Editorial decisions are made by independent Academic Editors based on the merits of each submission - in no way does the membership or APC status affect editorial decisions.

-PeerJ can accept submissions directly, or alternately via PeerJ PrePrints.
-Papers can be of unlimited extent, contain unlimited color images, and can include supplementary materials.
+PeerJ and PeerJ Computer Science can accept submissions directly, or alternately via PeerJ Preprints.
+Papers can be of unlimited extent, contain unlimited color images, and can include supplementary materials, however surcharges do apply for substantially long manuscripts (email for more information).
 We encourage Open Peer-Review - specifically, reviewers are encouraged to identify themselves when submitting their reviews; and authors are given the option to post the full peer-review history of their submission alongside their published article (a policy which has been successfully pioneered by The EMBO Journal).

-PeerJ PrePrints will only accept submissions in the same subject areas as PeerJ (initially this means in the Biological and Medical Sciences).
-In order to submit to PeerJ PrePrints, at least the submitting author must have a user account with PeerJ.
-There is no pre-publication peer-review of submissions; however we reserve the right to introduce a basic quality filter.
-Submissions are made using the same platform as with PeerJ, although some of the requirements are less stringent.
+PeerJ Preprints only accepts submissions in the same subject areas as PeerJ (Biological, Medical and Environmental Sciences) and PeerJ Computer Science.
+In order to submit to PeerJ Preprints, at least the submitting author must have a user account with PeerJ.
+There is no pre-publication peer-review of submissions; however we do perform basic checks to ensure conformity with our policies.
+Submissions are made using the same platform as with the peer-reviewed journals, although some of the requirements are less stringent.
 Articles are not typeset, but we do provide automated conversion into PDF.

 All plans, including free plans, are able to publish unlimited public preprints.